When should I take my kid to the dentist?

 Your pediatric dentist can help offer advice on cleaning your child’s teeth, and look to see if thumb sucking or use of a pacifier has affected their teeth in any way.

 It’s good to try and be aware of your mood – if you tend to feel stressed about visiting the dentist, please don’t!
 Our team of dentists and hygienists in Windsor, CT are friendly and experienced with babies (as well as older patients)!
+We offer a variety of dental services for children of all ages.
 Children and young babies can pick up on their parents’ feelings, so try to stay calm and positive throughout the visit to the dentist’s office.

 We’ll start the appointment with a little chat about your child’s health and dental history – when they got their first tooth, whether they suck their thumb or use a pacifier, and whether they’ve had any issues teething.
-Our experienced dental staff can also provide advice about fluoride, and show you how to clean your kid’s teeth and gums if you’re unsure.
+Our experienced dental staff can also provide advice about kids dental care, including fluoride, and show you how to clean your kid’s teeth and gums if you’re unsure.